If there is one improvement in home cleaning that’s got the perennially “chilling” Aussie looking up, it’s probably robot vacuum cleaners!

 Focused cleaning may mean increasing suction power or simply spending a little extra time going over those spots.

-Not too many people know this, but most product developers of robot vacuums spend a significant amount of time perfecting the navigation system.
+Product developers spend a significant amount of time perfecting the navigation system.

-If your robot vacuum knows where to go or can remember the paths it has successfully taken previously, it conserves time and in effect battery life.
+If your robot vacuum knows where to go or can remember paths, it saves time and battery.

 Cheaper robot vacuums use basic systems where the robot vacuum just bounces off obstacles.

 High-end robot vacuums, however, use carefully crafted sensors to map their surroundings and even calculate the most efficient cleaning route!

 The circular shape of robot vacuums can be a problem when cleaning around wall edges or corners of rooms.

 Ensure that your robot vacuum has side bristles which can clean tight corners.